 One week before you move:

-- Notify your local councils (current and new) of your change of address.
+- Notify your local councils (current and new) that you're moving house and advise them of your change of address.
 Council tax is calculated on a daily basis so you could be due a refund.

 - Call your home phone company to transfer your account.
 Remember to have your account number to hand when you call.